|

 Quite frequently, our colleagues, supervisors, and even AAMT officers

-our fears with pronouncements that these machines could never understand
+rush to allay our fears with pronouncements that these machines could never understand

 the variety